Questions and answers about restaurant closures at the website of Ministry of Economic Affairs and Employment

 The establishment or opening of new staff restaurants (or takeaway restaurants) has not been restricted.

 According to the Ministry of Economic Affairs and Employment, what is decisive when assessing whether the operations can be considered to be staff restaurant operations permitted in legislation is whether the restaurant is open to outsiders or only to a limited group of people.
 Staff restaurant operations mean meals organised for the community’s own personnel or a group of people that is limited in some other way.
 For example, a staff restaurant is a restaurant serving the personnel of a certain workplace or parties limited in some other way and it is not open to outsiders.
 A limited group of people has not been defined in more detail in legislation.
 Therefore, a limited group of people may as a rule also consist of the personnel of several workplaces as long as the restaurant is not open to outsiders.

 If the restaurant/petrol station has a separate space/room that is reserved only for a specific group (for example, people working at a certain workplace), this space/room can be considered a staff restaurant.
 Most importantly, it must be possible to minimise contacts that cause a risk of infection as much as possible.
-A staff restaurant cannot be open to outsiders and the use of the facilities must be clearly restricted from other customers of the petrol station and customers picking up takeaway food.
+A staff restaurant cannot be open to outsiders and the use of the facilities must be clearly restricted from other customers of the petrol station.
 Restaurant keepers must decide themselves how sufficient restrictions will be carried out.
-Takeaway sales of food is also permitted to other customers than those with the right to have a meal on the premises of the staff restaurant.

 The operator should contact the food control authority in the municipality to inform the authority about continued operations in the emergency conditions.

 Can I prepare take-away meals for sale to consumers in my home without a food premises notification while the state of emergency is ongoing?